sshovkov/raspberry-train/README.md

-# Using a Raspberry Pi to display Q-train arrival time
+# LED Display of Minutes Remaining Until Train Arrival Using a Raspberry Pi

 ## Materials